mLucas55/spam-email-classification/README.md

 ## Selection of Data

-The model was developed and trained
+The model was developed and trained in a Colab notebook which is available [here] (https://github.com/mLucas55/spam-email-classification/blob/main/code/spam-email-classification.ipynb).